SecretBalkans/arb-shadbot/README.md

 # How to run?
 1. Run dockerized hasura + postgres
 2. Start the dashboard
-3. Start the arb monitor
+3. (Optional) Start the arb monitor, if you want to connect locally to it you would have to change the monitor hasura url of bot and dashboard
 4. Start the bot via `test-bot.ts`.
 Check out the code to see what it does and run it.

 Description on how to run each can be found it the appropriate repo.